 Now that you are logged into the Windows instance, you can load software and make changes as you would with any Windows server.
 When you are finished with your changes, you can bundle the changes as a new AMI and launch an identical copy at any time.
-For information on bundling AMIs, see Bundling an AMI in Windows
+For information on bundling AMIs, see Bundling a Windows AMI